Dear University of Bristol,

 I am writing this email in accordance with the freedom of information act.

 1)I would like to know about the number of people who had applied, number of interviews given out and the number of offers given out for the Dental Surgery BDS COURSE FOR THE PAST 3 ADMISSIONS CYCLES.

 2) I would also like to know the average UCAT score of those applicants that were invited to interview FOR THE PAST 3 ADMISSIONS CYCLES.

 Thank you for your e-mail.
 The University will endeavour to respond to

 your request under the Freedom of Information Act within 20 working days.

-apologise for any inconvenience that this may cause.
-We have contacted the
+inconvenience that this may cause.

 We may need to ask you certain questions to clarify your request to ensure